ttu/ruuvitag-sensor/developer_notes.md

      * Helper class to be used to handle singe RuuviTag and it's state.

+## Testing
+To check that your changes work across multiple python versions and platforms, we have tox.
+You can run tox locally, but tox will only run your current platform and the python versions you have in your system.
+Travis, however, will pick up all the combinations and test the all.

 ## Update RuuviTag firmware and change modes

 1. Download firmware from https://lab.ruuvi.com/dfu